markomanninen/gitbook-plugin-regexplace/README.md

 regexplace
 ==========
-Common text replacement plugin for GitBook project.
+General text replacement (RegExp -style) plugin for GitBook projects.

 Usage example
 -----

-Mark partition on page that should not break on printing a page or generating a page as a pdf.
+Mark partition on a page that should not break on printing a page or generating a page as a pdf.

-Add the ```regexplace``` plugin on the plugins array of your book.json file and configure appropriate substitutes and texts to replace:
+Add the ```regexplace``` plugin on the plugins array of your ```book.json``` file and configure appropriate substitutes and texts to replace:

 ```json
 {